mahuntington/panpsychism/unit_01/w02d04/homework/README_memory.md

 		- add the game tiles to the board
 	- it should clear the text in the `info` div
 	- this function should empty the container that will hold the gameboard tiles
-	- Lastly, it should then call a function that will add click events to each tile

 **Commit 3** <br>
 <hr>